ineffableSkillz/Trading-Card-Game-SE-Development-Challenge/README.md

 The challenge is to create **everything** (including planning) within 24hours, whilst implementing as many good Software Engineering practices, design patterns, javadocs (and so on) as possible to push my Software Engineering abilities to the limit!

+## What to expect at the end of the 24 hours?
+This page will contain:
+- A detailed explanation of the project (structure, UML, other diagrams etc.)
+- A demo running via video
+- Setup Instructions
+- A summary of:
+  - Newly learnt Software Engineering techniques
+  - Implemented Software Engineering practices
+  - Un-implemented Software ENgineering Practices
+  - Security Practices

+## Development Timeline
 ### Hour 1 - Setting Up
 Project Setup:
 - Initialised initial classes